 Ever wondered how to sell to existing customers?
-Hopefully this short video will help you to answer that question.
+Hopefully this short post will help you to answer that question.

-Hi, it’s Karl here from Buzz Website Design in Leicester and I’d love to tell you a quick story based on a telephone conversation that I had yesterday with a potential customer of ours.
+Hi there, I’d love to tell you a quick story based on a telephone conversation that I had with a potential customer of ours.

 But, anyway, the crux of the conversation looked at their ability to bring customers to their website and what they do with customers as well.